rlucente-se-jboss/anbox-f34/README.md

-# Install Anbox on Fedora 34 Workstation
+# Install Anbox on Fedora 34
-The scripts and these instructions contain the commands necessary to run the [Android Team Awareness Kit (ATAK)](https://www.civtak.org/) on a Fedora 34 Workstation.
+The scripts and these instructions contain the commands necessary to run the [Android Team Awareness Kit (ATAK)](https://www.civtak.org/) on a Fedora 34 instance.

 ## Build and install custom kernel with ashmem and binder
 Copy or clone this repository to the target host where you'll install